 He also served as a commentator for radio's Byline and for NBC's Today Show.
 He authored the nationally-syndicated newspaper column Viewpoint.
 He narrated the critically acclaimed PBS series Eyes on the Prize in 1987 and 1990, a documentary on the life of New York Congressman Adam Clayton Powell.

 He has published A Time To Speak, A Time To Act, a collection of his essays, as well as Black Candidates Southern Campaign Experiences.
 His poems and articles have appeared in several magazines and newspapers.

-Today Bond is a Distinguished Visiting Professor at American University in Washington, D.C., and a Professor in the history department at the University of Virginia.
+Bond later became a Distinguished Visiting Professor at American University in Washington, D.C., and a Professor in the history department at the University of Virginia.
 He has received 25 honorary degrees.